Panda Review: Quick Expert Summary

 - And more…

 My favorite feature by far is the Rescue Kit — something I think all PC users should consider when looking for an antivirus.
-I also like how Panda makes it really easy to encrypt and decrypt sensitive files as well as completely erase unwanted files containing private information using the file shredding tool.
+I also like how Panda makes it really easy to encrypt and decrypt sensitive files as well as completely erase unwanted files containing private information.

-However, I felt let down by the functionality of many additional features, including the VPN and web protection.
-The VPN was slow and not fully secure when I tested it.
-The web protection failed to block most of the phishing links that I tested it against — even very obvious phishing sites that were mimicking Amazon and PayPal login pages.
-And the customer service I received was particularly bad.
+However, I felt let down by some of the additional features, including the VPN and web protection.
+The VPN was slow, and the web protection failed to block most of the phishing links that I tested it against — even very obvious ones.
+Plus, the customer service I received was particularly bad.

-While the free version of Panda is decent, I think many of its premium packages are a bit expensive.
-Other brands like Norton and Bitdefender offer better protection, come with better quality features, cover more devices, and are either cheaper or similar prices, making them a far better value overall.
+While the free version of Panda is decent, its premium packages are a bit expensive.
+Other brands like Norton and Bitdefender offer better protection, better quality features, and more device coverage, and they’re either cheaper or similar prices, making them a better value overall.

 But you can try Panda out risk free and decide for yourself — all Panda Dome plans are available as 30-day free trials and are backed by 30-day money-back guarantees.